jwinarske/rpi-vision/README.md

 ### BUILD_OPENCV_WITH_TESTS

-Build/Install OpenCV with Tests.
+Build OpenCV with Tests.
 Defaults to OFF

 ### BUILD_OPENCV_WITH_EXAMPLES

-Build/Install OpenCV with Examples.
+Build OpenCV with Examples.
 Defaults to OFF

 ### BUILD_OPENCV_WITH_PYTHON_EXAMPLES

-Build/Install OpenCV with Python Examples.
+Install Python Examples with OpenCV build.
 Defaults to OFF

+### BUILD_OPENCV_WITH_CPU_VFPV3

+Builds OpenCV with -mfpu=vfpv3.
+Defaults to OFF

+*Use with GCC or when using a Generic Triple with Clang*

+### BUILD_OPENCV_WITH_CPU_NEON

+Builds OpenCV with -mfpu=neon.
+Defaults to OFF

+*Use with GCC or when using a Generic Triple with Clang*

 ### OPENVX_EXPERIMENTAL_USE_VENUM